-“Well, let me find us a nice restaurant that serves plenty of seafood since this feels like a beach type place.”
+“Well, let me find us a pleasant restaurant that serves plenty of seafood since this feels like a beach type place.”

 I turn around to face a wall of a flat roofed building.
 I stood there for a moment in astonishment, still getting surprised by the capabilities of this technology.
-Periclum began to walk around, “seems this is the back of the building, come on!”
+Periclum walked around.
+“Seems this is the back of the building.
+Come on!”
 I follow Periclum towards the front and my mouth dropped as we went around.
 There, standing in front of us, was a restaurant.
 A restaurant filled with Human staff and decorated in hieroglyphics.
-It had a bar, tables and chairs everywhere, you could see the kitchen and many other things.
+It had a bar, tables, and chairs scattered throughout.
+You could see the kitchen and many other things.
 It felt like a modern restaurant with a twist.
 We went to sit down at one of the closest tables and a waiter came over with a menu, wrote out onto some parchment.

 “So, everyone are robots in here?”
 I asked.
 “Yup, apart from us two.”
-“Of course” I said as I began to read the menu card in front of me.
-There were random fish dishes on there, four meat options but no meat or fish I have ever heard of.
+“Of course,” I said as I read the menu card in front of me.
+There were random fish dishes, four meat options, but no meat or fish I have ever heard of.
 The vegetarian dishes were a little more recognisable but not by much.
 “Where did this menu come from?”
 I asked Periclum.
-He did that funny gurgle sound the Tuhinga seem to do when they find something amusing and began to say that it all comes from animals from the Tuhingan homeworld.
-I looked back at him with a confused expression, “I do not know what to order.
+He did that funny gurgle sound the Tuhingan seem to do when they find something amusing and said that it all comes from animals from the Tuhingan homeworld.
+I looked back at him with a confused expression.
+“I do not know what to order.
 I think I will just order the days special.”

-“Good choice, I’m guessing you would like the days cocktail as well?”
-I looked at him with a smile on my face and said “Sure!
-I would love to get that.”
-“Hope you like it James!” he said as he called the waiter over.
+“Good choice.
+I’m guessing you would like the day’s cocktail as well?”
+I looked at him with a smile on my face and said, “Sure, I would love to get that!”
+“Hope you like it, James!” he said as he called the waiter over.
 Periclum continued to order our food as I was looking at this robot waiter.
 He looked like a flesh and blood Human being except without the life you would get.
 I looked the waiter up and down expecting to find some sign that he wasn’t Human.
 I found nothing except his weird mannerisms and responses.
-He was very polite like a waiter should be, however he misunderstood nuances and didn’t have much of a humour.
+He was very polite like a waiter should be, however he misunderstood nuances and had little humour.
 It was a strange sight.

 The conversation soon turned towards what had happened before I had met Periclum.
 I told him I was a scientist from Earth and then began the story from when I woke up in the penthouse.
 Once I had got to where I met him, I was breathing hard and feeling quite upset.
 I tried to hide it from him and unsure how to deal with the onslaught of emotions that overtook me.
 I pushed through the story but felt a little overwhelmed.
 Tears fell from my eyes and I became angry.
 I stood and walked over to the edge of the restaurant, breathing hard as I found it hard to deal with everything.
-My chest was tight and this panic started to take control of my body.
+My chest was tight, and this panic took control of my body.
 I felt my mind wipe itself as I leant against a bannister that separated the edge of the restaurant from the beach.
-I saw a light form on the beach in front of me.
+There was a light forming on the beach in front of me.
 I heard wind rushing around it.
-Then I saw a boxing bag form.
-I heard Periclums voice behind me, “every species deals with trauma in different ways.
-I read that the Rehew loved to take their anger out onto soft objects.
+Then I was surprised to see a boxing bag.
+I heard Periclum’s voice behind me, “every species deals with trauma in different ways.
+I read the Rehew loved to take their anger out onto soft objects.
 You can throw your fists at this and hopefully it helps.”

-At that moment I allowed myself to collapse to the floor and sat there looking out to the boxing bag.
+At that moment, I allowed myself to collapse to the floor and sat there looking out at the boxing bag.
 I stared at it for a moment, gripping the bars of the bannister like they were bars of a prison as Periclum stood next to me.
 “How do Tuhingan react to trauma?”
 I asked him.
 He came down and sat next to me on the floor and he said, “we run.”
 I looked at him confused, he turned to me and said “we run and hide, your species fight, we hide and don’t choose sides.
-We were a slave species, James and your relatives saved us from the slavery.
-We never knew how to be free so we continue to serve.
+We were a slave species James and your relatives saved us from the slavery.
+We never knew how to be free, so we continue to serve.
 Served your relatives and now the Galactic Union.”

 I thought about what he just told me for a moment and then looked at him again.
 “Periclum?
 How on Earth did you do what you did in the Myrmekes?”
 He looked at me for a moment and then asked, “How on your homeworld?”